Quickstart: View the list of applications in your tenant

 - Sign in to your Azure portal.

-- In the Azure Active Directory pane, select Enterprise applications.
+- In the Azure services pane, select Enterprise applications.

 - From the Application Type drop-down menu, select All Applications, and choose Apply.
 A random sample of your tenant applications appears.

 - To view more applications, select Load more at the bottom of the list.
 If there are numerous applications in your tenant, it might be easier to search for a particular application instead of scrolling through the list.
 Searching for a particular application is covered later in this quickstart.

 Select options according to what you're looking for.

 - You can view the applications by Application Type, Application Status, and Application visibility.